CherylFrankenfield/suggester/README.md

 ## Setup/Installation Requirements

 * Navigate to your terminal.
-* Perform Git clone command on the repo, [here.](https://cherylfrankenfield.github.io/suggester/)
+* Perform Git clone command on the repo [here.](https://github.com/CherylFrankenfield/suggester.git)
 * Perform Git atom . command to open all files in repo.
 * View index.html in browser and take the quiz!
 Click submit button and find out what Epicodus code track is the best for you.
+* Or [click here](https://cherylfrankenfield.github.io/suggester/) to view in browser.

 ## Known Bugs